English - Literature Option, B.A.

 Each student seeking a Bachelor of Arts with a major in English must fulfill the lower-division core, upper-division core, and all requirements listed under the English major degree option.
 Students also must fulfill the university's General Education requirements (49 units).
-The English Department requires two college-level courses in the same foreign language for all English major degree options.
+The English Department requires two college-level courses in the same foreign language (or equivalent) for all English major degree options (see Advising Note 2).

 2. General Education requirements (49 units)

 4. Sufficient elective units to meet required total units (varies)